auryreyes/azure-nsg-network-protocols/README.md

 Traffic is always being transmitted since the RDP (protocol) shows you a live stream from one computer to another.

 <h3>!ATTENTION!</h3>

 **Lab Cleanup**
-Close your Remote Desktop connection
+- Close your Remote Desktop connection
-Delete the Resource Group(s) created at the beginning of this lab Verify Resource Group Deletion
+- Delete the Resource Group(s) created at the beginning of this lab
+- Verify Resource Group Deletion

+Thank you for completing this tutorial.
+I hope you learned more about network protocols and how network traffic operates as a result.